 Potsdamer Platz

 This modern, new neighbourhood is more than just a square.
 Once a major hangout for the city’s cultural elite, the Berlin Wall ran through here and its former route is marked with a laid metal strip.
-Since reunification, Potsdamer Platz has become a hub for food, entertainment and shopping boasting state-of-the-art cinemas and even the fastest lift (elevator) in Europe.
+Since reunification, Potsdamer Platz (Potsdam Square) has become a hub for food, entertainment and shopping boasting state-of-the-art cinemas and even the fastest lift (elevator) in Europe.

 Visit in winter for sporting events of the season as it hosts Europe’s largest toboggan run, Bavarian curling and an ice rink.
 A yearly film festival features in February.
 Explore adjacent areas for yet more museums and the Mall of Berlin shopping centre.